 Who have to go to the bank to open a bank account?

 Can they assign others to go to open the account?

-The authorized persons according to the company affidavit and the company shareholders who has at least 25% shares are required to go to the bank for bank account opening.
-However, in the case that the authorized persons or the shareholders are not available to go to the bank, they can.
+The authorized persons according to the company affidavit are required to go to the bank for bank account opening.
+However, in the case that the authorized person cannot go to the bank, he cannot assign another person to go to the bank.

 Should the company register VAT?